sinlger/easy-tools/src/tools/encryption/language/encryption.en.md

-# IT Tools Online Encryption/Decryption Tool User Guide
+# A Toolio Online Encryption/Decryption Tool User Guide

 ## Function Overview

-The online encryption/decryption tool provided by IT Tools supports encrypting and decrypting text using various cryptographic algorithms such as AES, TripleDES, Rabbit, and RC4.
+The online encryption/decryption tool provided by A Toolio supports encrypting and decrypting text using various cryptographic algorithms such as AES, TripleDES, Rabbit, and RC4.
 It enables users to easily encrypt plaintext or decrypt ciphertext to meet daily development and learning needs.

 ## Encryption